Architects Professional Indemnity Insurance

 Architects Registration Board (ARB)*

-- it is the Architects Registration Board (ARB) that is the governing body.
+– it is the Architects Registration Board (ARB) that is the governing body.
 They “police” the profession and they set the guidelines and the minimum standards for professional indemnity cover.
-The main features of their rules are:
+Standard 8 of the Architects Code: Standards of Conduct and Practice provides that:

 Royal Institute of British Architects (RIBA)